zJeremiah/go-rest/README.md

 ### Data Storage

 All data is stored locally in `saved_requests.json` in the project root.
 This file contains:
-- Request definitions
+- Request definitions with separate body types (Text, JSON, Form URL Encoded)
-- Response history
+- Response history for response variable references
-- Environment configurations
+- Environment configurations with template variables
-- Group definitions
+- Group definitions for request organization
-- Application settings
+- Application settings and UI preferences

 **Note**: Add `saved_requests.json` to your `.gitignore` if it contains sensitive data.